One way to include your documentation without cluttering up the worksheet is to use comments.

 The transparency lightens the color and lets the grid lines or whatever is underneath show through.
 This can be helpful for comments that pop up over data cells.

-colors: Did you notice the colors?
-The palette of colors is not
+colors: Did you notice the colors ono the color palette?
+These are not

-using the new Theme colors.
-It's showing the old color palette.
+the Theme colors.
+This is the old color palette.

-This makes it very difficult to match the colors to other colors on
+This makes it more difficult to match the colors to other colors on

 Next you will add some text to the existing comment.